Operation Toan Thang III: August

 On 27 August at 01:35 a U.S. Navy PBR and a patrol from the 1st Brigade, 1st Infantry Division ambushed a 15-20 man PAVN/VC unit attempting to cross the Saigon River 8 mi south-southeast of Dầu Tiếng, the area was illuminated by flares and helicopter gunships and an AC-47 also engaged, killing 15 PAVN/VC.
-At 08:25 the air cavalry of the armored cavalry squadron of the 1st Infantry Division engaged an enemy force 6 mi southeast of Dầu Tiếng killing 14 and capturing one together with seven AK-47s, six SKS, one light machinegun, one RPG launcher, a 60mm mortar and two pistols.
+At 08:25 the air cavalry of the armored cavalry squadron of the 1st Infantry Division engaged an enemy force 6 mi southeast of Dầu Tiếng killing 14 and capturing one together with seven AK-47s, six SKS, one light machinegun, one RPG launcher, a 60 mm mortar and two pistols.
 At 10:30 a unit of the 2nd Brigade, 1st Cavalry Division found six PAVN/VC graves 4 mi south of Sông Bé.
 At 13:30 a reconnaissance unit of the 1st Brigade, 1st Infantry Division engaged 15 soldiers in a bunker complex 8 miles south-southeast of Dầu Tiếng, the enemy withdrew after three hours leaving one dead; U.S. losses were three killed.
 At 15:30 a unit of the 2nd Brigade, 1st Cavalry Division engaged an enemy force 9 mi northwest of Sông Bé directing artillery and helicopter gunship fire onto the enemy positions killing six for the loss of one U.S. killed.
 At 17:55 a unit of the 11th ACR received fire from a PAVN platoon 5 mi south-southwest of An Lộc, the PAVN withdrew after 20 minutes leaving seven dead.
 At 18:40 an engineer unit retrieving a vehicle 7 mi southwest of An Lộc received fire and returned fire supported by artillery killing five PAVN/VC.